Police make arrest over tweets to diver Daley

 The user later apologised.

-"A 17-year-old man was arrested ... in the early hours of this morning, Tuesday, at a guest house in the Weymouth area on suspicion of malicious communication," police said.
+"A 17-year-old man was arrested by Dorset Police officers in the early hours of this morning, Tuesday, at a guest house in the Weymouth area on suspicion of malicious communication," police said in a statement.

-Britain's chef de mission Andy Hunt said the tweets were "completely unreasonable and a threat" but said Daley was "unaffected".
-Daley will compete in the individual 10-metre platform event starting on August 10.

-"Everyone knows if you use social media extensively you get bad as well as good," Hunt told reporters.
-"If you open the door people come through it as well as go out the other side and we have been very clear about that.
-We have put out a lot of guidelines and a lot of education about this."

 MILAN Juventus coach Massimiliano Allegri has renewed his contract with the Italian champions until 2020, the club said on Wednesday.